Summer Camp 2019

 This original Imagine creation is where kids have the freedom to explore the forest and use their creativity to form their own civilisations.With resources split unevenly among the teams its up to each group to decide how to organise themselves, interact with the other civilisations and what they would like to construct.
 The coaches enable the groups by offering new ideas and sharing different techniques for construction.
 On this camp we had 3 different civilisations competing and collaborating in the forest together and the resulting constructions were quite impressive.
 One group decided to build a zen stone pond with a live stream of water feeding it through a bamboo channel.
 At the end of the day each group is tasked with starting their own fires to toast some marshmallows.

-Raft building seamed to be a real favorite of the kids joining this camp.
+Raft building seamed to be a real favourite of the kids joining this camp.
 After learning an important lashing technique to bind the bamboo the challenge is to use the raft to cross the river.

 Highwires, Zip lines, River tracing, Kayacking & Sailing